sefisher/fishyDIYdevices/README.md

 ## Examples
 * Detailed build instructions for the example devices (including files for 3D printed parts, hardware lists, etc) will be available at [fishyDIY.com](http://fishydiy.com/).
 These full project examples are a work in progress.
 See the README.md in the examples folders for simple instructions for each example there.
 * The examples provided can generally be compiled and uploaded as is if you use the same electronic hardware.
-There are template html files in each example directory provided in case you want to customize the interfaces or make your own new device type. **Please note: SPIFFS is NOT used, all the device needs is in a single binary uploaded by the Arduino IDE, the HTML files are for you to develop your own look/feel/functions if desired.
+There are template html files in each example directory provided in case you want to customize the interfaces or make your own new device type.
 The following built-in device types are provided with hardware examples:
     - Limit-SW-Actuator (limit switches allow moving between full open and shut, or positioning anywhere from 0-100% of that range).
 This is a pretty flexible device that can be set up mechanical for a linear actuator (moving things back and forth) or rotating.
 Using 2 limit switches makes positioning reliable since it can regain track on position if the motor ever "slips" (tries to move a step but doesn't have enough force).
-* Uses 28BYJ-48 stepper motor with ULN2003 motor driver
+Using ESP8266, 28BYJ-48 stepper, ULN2003 driver, your 3D printed mechanical device, and a few switches you can have an actuator working for less than $8.
 Examples for the following types are under development:
     - RGBLED controller (colors and dimming control for a low power RGB LED strip)
     - Light switch controls (for replacing normal toggle light switches).